vogelhubersimon/Tiny-Pixel-Processor/docs/info.md

 The [tiny-vga](https://github.com/mole99/tiny-vga) board is used to display the output of the Tiny Pixel Processor on a VGA monitor.

-Also a USB to UART converter is needed to upload the program to the processor.
-The Chip uses 9600 baud rate, 8 data bits, no parity, and 1 stop bit.
+Additionally, a USB to UART converter is needed to upload the program to the processor.
+The chip uses 9600 baud rate, 8 data bits, no parity, and 1 stop bit.

 ## Credits